 Today, I see illness as the inevitable physical representation of an energetic or vibrational imbalance occurring at a deeper mental and emotional level.
 This is good news, because we all have the ability to shift our mental focus, and therefore our energetic propensity away from the direction of illness or dis-EASE, and toward well-being, which is our natural state.
 The releasing of this internal resistance, along with non-invasive therapeutic treatment of symptoms is what frees the body's natural healing capacity to restore equilibrium and inspires us to take actions that promote well-being.

-I believe we are ALL "hard-wired for wellness."
+We are ALL "hard-wired for wellness."

 Most of us are unaware we hold such power over our own well-being, and not everyone is ready to embrace such a belief.
-If you do resonate with this perspective, or are wanting to learn more about it, I offer the transformative and healing modalities of "Sacred Self" Holistic Life Coaching, Healthy Living Wellness Coaching, Stress Reduction Coaching, Kripalu Yoga Instruction, and Therapeutic Bodywork to help bridge the gap from wherever you may currently find yourself to wherever you would truly LOVE to be in any area of your life.
+If you do resonate with this perspective, or are wanting to learn more about it, I offer the transformative and healing modalities of "Sacred Self" Soul Purpose Coaching, Healthy Living Wellness Coaching, Stress Reduction Coaching, Kripalu Yoga Instruction, and Therapeutic Bodywork to help bridge the gap from wherever you may currently find yourself to wherever you would truly LOVE to be in any area of your life.

 To Your Most Amazing Life,

-& Wellness Facilitator
+Certified Holistic Wellness Facilitator

 To inspire and support those who desire to create a life they love by achieving peace of mind, vibrant health, joyous creative expression, and material success through a guided, holistic approach to self-awareness and personal empowerment.

 True wellness is more than just the absence of illness.
 It is rooted in the awareness of our spiritual essence as the source of our well-being, It supports us in bringing the best of who we are into our personal relationships, creative endeavors, and life's work.